Índice INGAR methodology — v1.4

 Declared limitations

-- Days on market (DOM): not published in v1.1.
-The observation window starts in February 2026 and truncates the real age of earlier listings (left-truncation), which would bias the indicator.
-They are computed internally and will be reintroduced once the series accumulates at least 12 months of observation (2027).
+• Days on market (DOM): not published yet.
+The observation window starts in February 2026 and is still too short to measure them without bias (left-truncation).
+They are computed internally and will be published once the series accumulates at least 12 months of observation (2027).

-- Relisting: a re-published listing (new ID for the same property) resets its history; within-listing price changes are only partially captured despite deduplication.
+• Relisting: a re-published offer for the same property resets its history; price changes within the same offer are only partially captured despite the consolidation.

 License and attribution

-Índice INGAR data is free to use with mandatory attribution.
+Índice INGAR data is published under a Creative Commons Attribution 4.0 International licence (CC BY 4.0): free to use, including commercially, with mandatory attribution.
 Required citation: “Source: Índice INGAR — ingar.com.uy/indice”.
 Full downloads at /indice/datos.csv and /indice/datos.json.
+The official series we republish (INE rents, City of Montevideo construction permits) are free to use citing the original source stated in each dataset.

 Versioning